znun/SpeechParse/README.md

 1. Launch the app on your iOS device or simulator.
 2. Enter a sentence in the provided text field.
-3. Tap the "Detect" button to analyze the sentence.
+3. Tap the "Parse" button to analyze the sentence.

 ## Credits